spencerldixon/boilerplate/README.md

 - Docker IP range has been whitelisted in `config/environments/development.rb` to allow the web console to work properly in development.
 - Enable Stimulus debug mode in development
 - Faker unique generator is reset after each test spec to ensure unique values don't run out
+- Sends devise mail through GoodJob in a dedicated `:devise` queue
+- Configures ActiveJob for test environment
+- Configures Capybara to use `:rack_test` for most test, and `:selenium_headless` for js tests.
+Config in `spec_helper.rb`

 ## Tests & Linting